Here’s a simple letter identification game that is sure to be a tumbling success! Play again and again to practice letters and fine motor skills.

 Why Teach the ABC’s

 But if you aren’t the daughter of the cabinet maker with the same awesome perks, there are letter tiles available that will work great for this and other games as well!

 Disclaimer – After several years, and lots and lots of preschoolers, I finally replaced my wooden ones with the plastic ones you see in the updated photos.
 My dad couldn’t make me a new set, because, you know, he probably has a honey-do list ten miles long!

 ABC Letter Stack Game for Letter Identification Practice

 I recommend any of the following:

 The tower continues to grow until it tumbles over.
-Of course the tumbling of the tower is William’s favorite part of the game!
-The notion of building a tower until it falls over motivates him to play again and again, which means he is practicing his letter naming skills again and again.
+Of course, the tumbling of the tower is everyone’s favorite part of the game!
+The notion of building a towers until they fall over motivates the children to play again and again, which means they are practicing letter naming skills again and again.

-- Developing Fine Motor and Mathematical Skills by Stacking Blocks by Stay at Home Educator
+Developing Fine Motor and Mathematical Skills by Stacking Blocks

-- Color Sorting and Fine Motor Activities for Toddlers by Stay at Home Educator
+Color Sorting and Fine Motor Activities for Toddlers

 O-Shaped Cereal Drop Fine Motor Activity for Babies